CyanSalt/vine-tracker/README.md

 ```

-You can also use the built-in Vue.js plugin:
+You can also use the built-in Vue plugin:

 ```javascript
 import { createApp } from 'vue';